 After fourteen years as owner and operator of Natural Bridge Bakery, hauling firewood, running a chainsaw, tending to a massive wood-fired brick oven, raising a daughter, and a variety of cultures that leavened her breads, Jennifer asked herself, what comes next for a spent wood-fired brick oven baker?

 She traded in her apron, peel, and chainsaw, for coveralls, respirator, and electric pallet jack.
 Though mostly these days, her time is spent managing our team.
 With a Masters in Creative Nonfiction, and Certification in Forklift Operation and Safety, she forges ahead.
 Whether brokering agreements with growers, conferring with a wheat breeder, encouraging a pastry chef to inspire us with our flour, or WhatsApp'ing with her daughter who is now in college overseas, Jennifer maintains an attitude of anything is possible.

 Tara Jensen owns and operates Smoke Signals bakery, producing naturally leavened breads using Carolina Ground Flour.
 Her excitement about wheat pulled her into the Mill where she began learning the details of the business from the inside out.
-She helped develop our website and although most of her time these days is spent baking and teaching at Smoke Signals, she's a monthly contributor to our recipe blog.
+She helped develop our website and although most of her time these days is spent baking and teaching at Smoke Signals, she's a sometimes contributor to our recipe blog.

 Bobo is the mill mascot.
 He worries that if we don’t sell enough flour, he will be our next meal.